Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 A "We were in such a hurry, but he decides to drag his boots..."<br>
 MA "Ey, we've got to go, <i>Amigo!</i> Hurry!"<br>
-The Law Keeper and the local Sheriff walks onto the scene Sheriff "Well, well, what do we have here?
+The Law Keeper and the local Sheriff walks onto the scene Snakeflats Sheriff "Well, well, what do we have here?
 I thought the commotion was just another saloon brawl, but looks like we've got some real bank robbers on our hands."<br>
-S "You know, we don't appreciate any brigands 'round deeese parts, pardner."<br>
+SS "You know, we don't appreciate any brigands 'round deeese parts, pardner."<br>
 MA "We ain't no brigands!
 We're the big <i>Amigos</i>, friend!"<br>
 Law Keeper "...Hmmm..."<br>
 Gwyneth draws her gun<br>
 G "You better stay back, lawgiver.
 We got a fist full of lead, and you're outgunned!"<br>
-S "Outgunned?
+SS "Outgunned?
 Hah!
 Come in, boys!"<br>
 Multiple sheriffs goons come to aid<br>
 G "Ahh...
 Shouldn't have said anything."<br>
 A "Too late for regrets!
 Start blasting!"<br>